codemagic-ci-cd/codemagic-docs/content/building/building-for-desktop.md

 weight: 6
 ---

 You can use Codemagic to build Flutter desktop apps for macOS and Linux.
 Building Windows apps is not yet supported.

+{{% notebox %}}
-Read more about Flutter's desktop support in Flutter's wiki about [desktop shells](https://github.com/flutter/flutter/wiki/Desktop-shells).
+Read more about Flutter's desktop support and the required settings for enabling it in Flutter's wiki about [desktop shells](https://github.com/flutter/flutter/wiki/Desktop-shells).
+{{% /notebox %}}

 ## Project structure requirements